hrofeh/retainer/README.md

 In order to keep runtime impact minimal, Retainer uses mostly code generation while reflection is only used for constructing and caching a retainer object for your activity/fragment when it is first created.

-Watch out for memory (especially context) leaks
+Watch out for memory (especially Context) leaks
 --------
 Marking an non-primitive field as @Retained means it won't be released when a configuration change occures.
-Watch out for memory leaks and never retain an activity/fragment or an object holding a refernce to one.
+Although Retainer makes sure at compile time that non of your @Retain fields is or is a subclass of Context, you should watch out for memory leaks and never retain an object holding a refernce to an android Context.

 License
 -------